usnistgov/FIPS201/_FIPS201/frontend.md

 The X.509 certificate SHALL include the FASC-N in the Subject Alternative Name extension using the pivFASC-N attribute to support physical access procedures.
 The X.509 certificate SHALL also include the UUID value from the GUID data element of the CHUID in the Subject Alternative Name extension.
-The UUID SHALL be encoded as a URN, as specified in Section 3 of [[RFC4122]](../_Appendix/references.md#ref-RFC4122).
+The UUID SHALL be encoded as a URN, as specified in Section 3 of [[RFC 4122]](../_Appendix/references.md#ref-RFC4122).
 The expiration date of the certificate SHALL be no later than the expiration date of the PIV Card.
 [Section 5](keymanagement.md#s-5) of this document specifies the certificate format and the key management infrastructure for asymmetric PIV card authentication keys.